-The Mini Trail route has been classified with a red label: EE itinerary for expert excursionists.
+The Short Trail route has been classified with a red label: EE itinerary for expert excursionists.
 These itineraries require an ability to move across snow-covered terrain with some icy surfaces.

 The run takes place on ski slopes and the following rules must be observed:

 - after closing time of the lift facilities it is strictly forbidden to ascend or descend on the slopes with skis or on foot.